Darien, Illinois: History

 A school was built on the northwest corner of Cass and 75th street in 1860.
 It was the first Lace School.
 It burned down in 1924, and was replaced with the present building.
 It is now a museum which is open on the first Sunday of each month from 2:00pm to 4:00pm.

 By 1890, the Village of Lace was established.
 The important location at that time was the triangle bordered by Cass Avenue, Plainfield Road and 75th Street.
 It was called "The Point".
 The Point included the Town Hall, General Store, the Capra Blacksmith Shop and the office of Dr. Roe.
 A Post Office had been established by the Rapones at The Point in 1884.

 The future city of Darien was originally part of the Lace and Cass communities.
-As nearby Downers Grove began to expand in the 1960's, it's city street grid began to extend into unincorporated areas past it's southern borders.
+As nearby Downers Grove began to expand in the 1960s, its city street grid began to extend into unincorporated areas past its southern borders.
 Residents of the Marion Hills, Brookhaven, Farmingdale and Hinsbrook subdivisions wanted to incorporate as a single city; this finally happened in 1969.
 When the incorporation committee reached an impasse on an acceptable name for the new city, acting mayor Sam Kelly suggested the name "Darien".
 He had visited Darien, Connecticut, and found it to be a very pleasant and attractive community.
-Today, Darien is known as "A Nice Place to Live", in honor of the city's founding year 1969.
+Today, Darien is known as "A Nice Place to Live", rooted in the community's recognition of its residents' dedication to volunteerism and mutual support.
 Darien in Illinois is pronounced with the accent on the first syllable; Darien in Connecticut is pronounced with the accent on the last syllable.

-Around 11pm on June 20, 2021, a large, violent EF3 tornado tore through several neighborhoods of Woodridge, and then into Darien.
+On June 20, 2021, a large, violent EF3 tornado tore through several neighborhoods of Woodridge, and then into Darien.
 The tornado first formed in southern Naperville, causing 6 injuries, and 2 in critical condition.
 After the tornado crossed IL 53, it entered Woodridge, on top of 83rd St. The tornado at this point was nearing peak width, at or near 1/4 to 1/2 mile wide.
 The tornado then crossed I-355, and reached peak strength not too long later.
-The tornado reached a peak size of 0.25 - 0.5 miles wide with a debris ball around 2 miles wide.
+The tornado reached a peak size of 0.25 – 0.5 miles wide with a debris ball around 2 miles wide.
 The tornado at this point was starting to enter Darien, causing even more damage there.
 The tornado crossed I-55 near the IL 83 interchange not too long later.
 At around 11:35pm, the tornado roped out in the southwest Chicago suburb of Willow Springs.